Conditional entropy production and quantum fluctuation theorem of dissipative information: Theory and experiments: Conditional entropy production

-which is the negative of mutual information change between the system and the memory.
-Because there is no correlation between the memory and the environment, therefore we can rewrite the initial mutual information between the system and the memory as
+{Unitary evolution preserves the information.
+The initial correlation between the system and the environment is preserved as $\mathcal I_{S;R} = \mathcal I'_{SE:R}$.
+In other words, the information between the system and the reference spreads to the environment because of the evolution between the system and the environment.} We can then rewrite Eq. (\ref{eq_s1}) as